Ultimate Guide to Teaching Jobs in Japan

 On a side note, first and second graders often get to leave earlier than the older children.
 Again, regional variances apply.

 Public junior and senior high schools start around the same time as elementary schools in Japan, and sometimes a little earlier.
 Once lessons are done, students usually remain at school and participate in club activities organized by the school and managed by one teacher.
-Clubs range from sports, music and the arts, to educational themes.
+Clubs range from sports, music, and the arts, to educational themes.
 You sometimes have a kendo club, sumo club, judo club, or even board games club which students actively participate in.

-Benefits of teaching as an ALT in Japan
+Benefits of ALT Jobs in Japan

 The third major benefit are the school vacations, which can last up to one month in summer and two weeks in winter.
 Some companies will require you to work during the break while others make you “kinda” work, so be sure to check out the requirements for the break during the interview.